Los Angeles, J. Paul Getty Museum, MS Ludwig V 1

 Request Info

-The treatment of figures is especially engaging: the gestures and physiognomies of the flanking figures of Mary and John are infused with mournful pathos, and the manikins who clamber up the gold vines of the complex interlace that comprises the uncial D in the incipit page are lively and dynamic.
+The treatment of the figures in the Crucifixion is especially engaging: the gestures and countenances of the Virgin Mary and Saint John are infused with mournful pathos (fol.
+2v).
+The men clambering up the gold vines of the complex interlace that extends from the nearly full-page Uncial D of the incipit page to Easter are lively and dynamic (fol.
+9r).

 We have 2 facsimiles of the manuscript "Sacramentary of Beauvais":